viljami-j/csharp-gamedev-coding-convention/README.md

 # csharp-gamedev-coding-convention
 A coding convention based on my personal experiences on what provides optimal clarity & least cognitive load.

+Writing code is an iterative process, therefore you shouldn't be worried if you don't strictly abide what's written here.
+Just try to spot opportunities to refactor your code whenever you can.

 Focus is on code that is:
 - Self-commenting
 - Quick to parse